FTMahringer/SceneManager/README.md

 The path to the fxmls starts from the ressource folder of the project

-## Used By

-This small library is currently used by my class for various javafx related projects, like:

-- QuizApp
-- Minesweeper
-- Checkers

-Just some small projects (or games) made in school.

 Please tell me if i should add more functionalities to this small helper Programm.